 Today we’re going to be talking specifically about the stigma against romance writers.
 Before we get too far into this blog post, I wanted to make it clear that this is written from an outside perspective.
 I don’t typically read romance, nor do I write in the genre.
+(Note: Since the original writing of this post, I have dipped my toes into writing romance.)
 I wanted to write this post to look at this issue with a more critical eye and less of an emotional retaliation of my genre being talked about poorly.

 Because romance can be its own genre and combine with any other genre, we see more examples of this stigma with romance than with other genres.
-We’ll give an example of what we’ve been seeing using A4A founder B. C. Marine’s romantic fantasy, A Seer’s Daughter:
+We’ll give an example of what we’ve been seeing using A4A founder Brandi Spencer’s romantic fantasy, Kiss of Treason:

 #PitMad Two forbidden lovers share the rare gift to heal others with a kiss—but at a cost.
 Odelia and Kennard navigate a world where power always has a price.
 If they choose the wrong paths, they could destroy not only their hearts but lives and nations. #F #A #SPF #IRMC

 Why would a romance writer withhold a romance tag when it’s clearly a romance?
 Because they hear varying comments that all amount to romance is not for serious writers when they talk about their work with others.
 It makes authors fearful of the reactions they’ll get and hesitant to share their work.